 As set out in our previous work on the Administrative Data Census project, the current population system is heavily reliant on the decennial census.
 While this provides granular data at the lowest levels of geography every 10 years, it delivers less detail throughout the interim years.
 Additionally, the quality of our population estimates declines as we move further away from the census year.

-We have also long acknowledged that the International Passenger Survey (IPS), which underpins our existing international migration estimates, has been stretched beyond its original purpose and that we need to consider all available sources to understand international migration.
+We have also long acknowledged that the International Passenger Survey (IPS), which previously underpinned our international migration estimates, has been stretched beyond its original purpose and that we need to consider all available sources to understand international migration.

 Population and migration statistics underpin a wide variety of other statistics (such as unemployment rates) to support a vast range of decisions and inform public debate.
 For example, the ability to forecast pensions, make decisions about local services (such as the number of school places or the provision of health services for an ageing population) and make decisions about where to site new businesses.

-We know that our users are highly interested in how migration patterns are changing and what this means for society and the economy.
+We know that our users are highly interested in how migration patterns are changing and what this means for society and the economy, especially since the coronavirus (COVID-19) pandemic.
 For example, users are interested in the contribution to and impact on the UK labour market and public services, such as education and healthcare, that migration has.
 This includes both the national picture and what is happening at a more detailed regional and local level.

 It is therefore essential that our population and migration statistics are robust and timely and meet this broad range of user needs.Nôl i'r tabl cynnwys